pedrotomas27/Multi-SLAM-packages/README.md

 ## LiDAR Compatibility

 The following table summarizes the success of package adaptation and data transformation for each SLAM method.
-For methods that could not be effectively modified, two Python nodes have been created to transform each LiDAR dataset into a more commonly used format, VLP-16.
+For methods that could not be effectively modified, two Python nodes have been created to transform each LiDAR dataset into a more commonly used technology, VLP-16.
 Depending on your machine’s capability, real-time transformations may be possible.

 ### Compatibility Table